International Boxing Hall of Fame

 Other displays in the Hall include tickets and programs from famous fights, and historic copies of The Ring.
 In addition, a collection of equipment used in training shows the different gloves and protective devices used in preparing for a fight.
 An exhibit of the tools used by cut men gives the boxing fan a rare opportunity to see firsthand what a cornerman uses to control cuts.
 In addition to these and other exhibits, videotapes of great fights and fighters are shown on monitors located throughout the museum.

 The Hall of Fame also boasts an extensive boxing library, available for use by the general public by appointment.
 The library's holdings include annual editions of the Ring Record Book, biographies and autobiographies of boxing figures, and many other books dealing with the sport.
 Of special interest to the boxing enthusiast is the collection of boxing magazines and programs, most notably the complete bound volumes of The Ring.
 The museum also has a gift shop, replete with boxing collectibles.

-Members of the Hall of Fame fall into five categories: Modern (Last bout no earlier than 1943), Old-Timer (Last bout no earlier than 1893; no later than 1942), Pioneer (Last bout in or prior to 1892), Non-Participant (Those who have made contributions to the sport apart from roles as boxers or observers, such as trainers, managers, promoters, and officials), and Observer (Print and media journalists, publishers, writers, historians, photographers and artists).
+Until 2014, members of the Hall of Fame fell into five categories: Modern (Last bout no earlier than 1943), Old-Timer (Last bout no earlier than 1893; no later than 1942), Pioneer (Last bout in or prior to 1892), Non-Participant (Those who have made contributions to the sport apart from roles as boxers or observers, such as trainers, managers, promoters, and officials), and Observer (Print and media journalists, publishers, writers, historians, photographers and artists).